xvik/gradle-use-python-plugin/README.md

 With USER (or GLOBAL) scope, virtualenv will not be used, even if it's already created in project (plugin will ignore it and use global python).

-If you already use virtualenv in your project (have created environment), then simply point plugin to use it:
+If you already use virtualenv in your project (have created manually environment), then simply point plugin to use it:

 ```groovy
 python.envPath = 'path/to/your/env'